 - Skin conditions and premature aging (topical)

-- Anxiety and depression (aromatherapy)
+- Stress and negative feelings (aromatherapy)

 Using Frankincense For Health And Wellness